SasithaLY/word_quest/README.md

 ## Getting Started

-This project is a starting point for a Flutter application. this application is used to find words and its a puzzle application
+This project is a starting point for a Flutter application. this application is used to find words.
+Or you can use this app find meaning for phrases

 A few resources to get you started if this is your first Flutter project: